RedSparr0w/hunters_and_runners/README.md

 https://github.com/RedSparr0w/hunters_and_runners/releases/latest/download/hunters_and_runners.zip

 ## Information:
-The closest Runner to the Hunter will be tracked.
+The closest Runner to the Hunter will be tracked by default.
+Drop your compass to view a list of runners to track.
 Multiple Hunters and Runners are supported.
 Runners can be tracked in the Overworld, Nether and End dimensions.